-Wildlife Viewing Tips at Assateague Island
+Wildlife Viewing Tips at Assateague Island – How To Have A Good Experience For Both You and Them!

 The Assateague Island National Seashore has fascinated tourists, travellers, activists and photographers all alike with its marshes, grasslands, secluded beaches and wildlife viewing opportunities.
 The wild horses of Assateague Island have captured the imagination of artists, writers and even filmmakers.
 ‘Misty of Chincoteague’ was one such film inspired by the scenic island, released in 1961 and based on a book written by Marguerite Henry.